The 2007 Cuba Debacle

 She suspected it was anti-Castro propaganda and scribbled that down as well.
 They keep repeating the same questions going back and forth between my business partner and me to see if our stories matched.
 This continued for over three hours.

-Outside it was literally like stepping into Zoloft-land.
 Everyone is happy.
 The sun shined brightly.
 I finally see my partner emerge from immigration with a look of sheer terror on his face.
-At the information counter, we ask about Hotel NL and suddenly everyone knows exactly where it was!
+At the information counter, we ask about Hotel NL, and suddenly everyone knows exactly where it was!
 Those sadistic motherfuckers!

 We grab a cab to the hotel.
 Fabian told us it was part of a Spanish chain and our Visa would work because it would appear to be billed by a bank from Spain.
 Upon arrival, we found this to be untrue.
 All of a sudden, the money we had brought would now be for our hotel rooms, leaving us very little cash with no access to more.